Günter Grass: Main themes and literary style

-His literary style combines elements of magic realism, with a penchant for questioning and complicating questions of authorship by intermingling realistic autobiographical elements with unreliable narrators and fantastic events or happenings that creates irony or satirizes events to form social critiques.
+Grass's literary style combines elements of magic realism with a penchant for questioning.
+He complicates questions of authorship by intermingling realistic autobiographical elements with unreliable narrators and fantastic events or happenings that create irony or satirize events to form social critiques.

 Reception by critics and colleagues

 Grass's work has tended to divide the critics into those who have considered his experiments and style to be sublime and those who have found it to be tied down by his political posturing.
-Particularly American critics such as John Updike have found the mixture of politics and social critique in his works to diminish its artistic qualities.
-In his various critiques of Grass's works, Updike wrote that Grass had been consumed by his "strenuous career as celebrity-author-artist-Socialist" and about one of his later novels that "he can't be bothered to write a novel; he just sends dispatches ... from the front lines of his engagement".
+American critics, such as John Updike, have found the mixture of politics and social critique in his works to diminish its artistic qualities.
+In his various critiques of Grass's works, Updike wrote that Grass had been consumed by his "strenuous career as celebrity-author-artist-Socialist" and said about one of his later novels that "he can't be bothered to write a novel; he just sends dispatches ... from the front lines of his engagement".
 Even if frequently critical of Grass, Updike considered him to be "one of the very, very few authors whose next novel one has no intention of missing".

 Grass's literary style has been widely influential.
 John Irving called Grass "simply the most original and versatile writer alive".
-And many have noted parallels between Irving's A Prayer for Owen Meany and The Tin Drum.
-Similarly, Salman Rushdie has acknowledged a debt to Grass's work, particularly The Tin Drum, and many parallels to Grass's work have been pointed out in his own oeuvre.
+According to Mews, critics have noted parallels between Irving's A Prayer for Owen Meany (1989) and The Tin Drum.
+Similarly, Salman Rushdie has acknowledged a debt to Grass's work, particularly The Tin Drum; in addition, Mews has said parallels to Grass's work have been pointed out in Rushdie's own oeuvre.